 The Company's policy is to match as far as possible its principal projected cash flows by currency to actual or effective borrowings in the same currency.
 Currently the Company only has assets and liabilities denominated in euros.
 Therefore, the Company is not subject to any currency risk.
-Notes 5 and 11 of the financial statements disclose information on the currencies of receivables and borrowings.
+Notes 5 and 11 to the financial statements on pages 15 and 17 to 22, respectively, disclose information on the currencies of receivables and borrowings.